Force over Distance: The Prepared Mind

 See?
 He’s fine.

-Rush takes a breath, about to launch into some kind of anti-Volker diatribe, no doubt, but then—he shuts his mouth and kind of pauses, his head cocked, his eyes narrowed.
-He gives Volker a small smile that looks—god it looks real—then he swipes his hand through the word “shuttle.”
+Rush takes a breath, about to launch into some kind of anti-Volker diatribe, no doubt, but then he shuts his mouth.
+He cocks his head, considering.
+He gives Volker a tiny smile that looks—god it looks real—then he swipes his hand through the word “shuttle.”
 It vanishes in a glowing smear that renders a little like magical chalk dust.
 In its place, with his light-pen, he writes the word “bomb.”

 “Even beyond rebranding,” Volker says, “if we’re lucky, it might take out one of their ships.
 They don’t have an infinite force.
 We whittle them down enough, firefights get easier.”

 “We’ll need a team to strip the shuttle,” Rush says.
 “We’ll need a team to rig up an autopilot—” what else?”
-He spins that light-pen through his fingers again.
+He spins his light-pen through his fingers.

 “We’ll need to choose a star that’s far enough out to give us time for all the prep,” Volker says.

-“Uh, and someone’s going to need to build the bomb,” Eli says.
+“Uh, and someone’ll need to build the bomb,” Eli says.

 Rush waves a dismissive hand.
 “That’ll take fifteen minutes.
-All that’s needed is to remove the safety partition between the thrusters at the bow and the fuel cells, then override the thruster safety protocols and fire the bow thrusters at, say, three hundred percent of their max capacity.”
+All that’s needed is to remove the safety partition between the aft thrusters and the fuel cells, then override the thruster safety protocols and fire them at, say, three hundred percent of max capacity.”

 And.
 Yeah.
 That’s a pretty good idea.
 Explained pretty well.